 5. Check, Plane and Check Again

 As soon as you think you’ve trimmed enough off the door, rehang it and check how it swings.
 Avoid taking off more wood than you have to.
 You can always plane more, but you can’t get any back once it’s been shaved off!

 If the door sticks or scrapes, take it back down and plane a little more, repeating the process until it opens and closes perfectly.

 6. Refinish the Door

 Once you’ve made the adjustments, lightly sand the trimmed areas until they’re smooth.
 Smoothness is all you’re aiming for, so don’t go overboard.

 When the edges are smooth, reapply the same stain or paint you’ve used on the rest of the door.

 You may also want to think about repainting the door in its entirety.
 There’s rarely a better opportunity to get it done easily than while it’s off its hinges.
-Then, simply rehang the finished door.
+Then, rehang the finished door.